ThisNetWorks/iVidCapPro/README.md

 * Alternativally clone or fork the project from github, make some improvements, and put in a pull request!

-   The [iVidCapProUnityProject](https://github.com/ThisNetWorks/iVidCapPro/tree/master/XcodeLibraryProject) folder contains all the C# Unity code you need to get the plugin running, and the binary for v1.7.
+   The [iVidCapProUnityProject folder](https://github.com/ThisNetWorks/iVidCapPro/tree/master/iVidCapProUnityProject) contains all the C# Unity code you need to get the plugin running, and the binary for v1.7.

+   The [XcodeLibraryProject folder]
-   The [XcodeLibraryProject](https://github.com/ThisNetWorks/iVidCapPro/tree/master/iVidCapProUnityProject) can get you building the binary.
+   (https://github.com/ThisNetWorks/iVidCapPro/tree/master/XcodeLibraryProject) can get you building the binary.

 # Features